N3xigen/Subservient/README.md

 | **Single Movie** | Move into folder with movie | Processes one movie |
 | **Batch Movies** | Move next to movie folders | Processes all folders |
 | **TV Series** | Move into series folder + `series_mode=true` | All episodes |

+Please note that, in movie mode, you cannot have multiple movie files in the same folder.
+Doing so will cause Subservient to look for the largest movie file, process that one, and either move or delete all the other movies in there.
+Only in TV Series mode can you have multiple movie files in the same folder.
+If your intention is to batch process multiple movies in Movie Mode, then make sure every movie file is in a separate folder.
+For instance, batch processing for movies is achieved when `subordinate.py` is placed next to a bunch of separate folders with a single movie file in them.

 > ⚠️ **Movement Rules:** Use cut+paste (Ctrl+X+V), NOT copy+paste.
 Multiple copies will confuse Subservient.